DCCoder90/system-design/Notification System/v1/ReadMe.md

-The infrastructure is being stored int the [Infra directory](./Infra).
+The infrastructure is being stored in the [Infra directory](./Infra).
 This includes some basic terraform to simply create a new user with access keys that our application can use as well as create the SNS topic and relevant IAM policies to ensure that we can use SNS.

 ## Application